 Pre-clerkship modules in the first two years are evaluated on an A, B, C, and F basis, and required clerkships in the third years are evaluated on an Honors/Pass/Fail basis.
 An exception was made for the Brain and Behavior module, which was evaluated on a Pass/Fail basis this year due to COVID-19.

 Practice of Medicine modules and Focused Inquiry and Research Experience modules are evaluated on an Honors, Pass, Fail basis.
 An exception was made for the Practice of Medicine 2 module, which was evaluated on a Pass/Fail basis this year due to COVID-19.

 Fourth Year Rotations are evaluated on a Pass or Fail basis.

-The UCF College of Medicine does not calculate a GPA or use a formal class rank.
+The UCF College of Medicine does not calculate a GPA or use a quantitative class rank.